MagiX7/TheHunterOdyssey/docs/Wiki Files/bug_report_template.md

 ## Basic steps
 1. Where do you think the bug comes from?
 (I.e textures, rendering, ...)
 2. What kind of bug is it?
-(Crash, Gameplay, ...)
+(I.e crash, Gameplay, ...)

 ## Concrete description
 {Describe the problem as concrete as possible here}